$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Method

 \subsection{Circuit discovery with EAP-IG}

-To localize refusal computation, we use Edge Attribution Patching with Integrated Gradients (EAP-IG) \cite{hanna2024faithfulness}.
-EAP-IG assigns importance scores to components by integrating gradients along an interpolation path between benign and harmful internal states.
+We use Edge Attribution Patching with Integrated Gradients (EAP-IG) \citep{hanna2024faithfulness} to localize refusal computation.
+EAP-IG assigns importance scores to components by integrating gradients along an interpolation path between two reference forward runs.

-\paragraph{Template construction : } We curate two template sets to define reference behaviors: $\mathcal{R}$ containing 100+ refusal prefixes and $\mathcal{C}$ containing 100+ compliance prefixes.
-These templates serve as lightweight, controllable targets that avoid requiring an external policy classifier during circuit discovery and editing.
-(More details and illustrations in Appendix~\ref{sec:prompt_templates}).
+\textbf{Templates.} We curate two template sets that define reference behaviors: $\mathcal{R}$ (100+ refusal prefixes) and $\mathcal{C}$ (100+ compliance prefixes), avoiding an external policy classifier in the loop (illustrations in Appendix~\ref{sec:prompt_templates}).